 The operational staff at each major dam also maintain ancillary records, such as which valves or outlets were used to make the target releases each day.

-At Boggabilla Weir, the gate openings, upstream and downstream water levels are continuously logged.
-Storage levels are also stored in Hydstra.
+At each weir, the gate openings, upstream and downstream water levels are continuously logged.
+Storage levels are also stored in WaterNSW's Hydstra database.

 Storage operation

 Use of tributary inflows